marcocampione/SSH_honeypot/README.md

 ## Server Command

 This is a list of all the command that are implemented inside the honeypot server.
 These are some of the most used linux terminal commands, implemented in a way that accurately emulates the workings on Linux.
-You can add or modify the command by modifying the `DummyComand.java` file.
+You can add or modify the command by modifying the `DummyCommand.java` file located in `src` folder.

 |     |      Command       | Description                                                                                         |
 |:---:|:------------------:|:--------------------------------------------------------------------------------------------------- |